quicwg/base-drafts/draft-ietf-quic-recovery.md

-When the PTO is armed for Initial or Handshake packet number spaces, the max_ack_delay in the PTO period computation is set to 0, since the peer is expected to acknowledge these packets immediately; see 13.2.1 of
+When the PTO is armed for Initial or Handshake packet number spaces, the max_ack_delay in the PTO period computation is set to 0, since the peer is expected to not delay these packets intentionally; see 13.2.1 of
 {{QUIC-TRANSPORT}}.

 The PTO period MUST be at least kGranularity, to avoid the timer expiring